Hassankashi/DesignPattern_CPP_CPlusPlus_Proxy/README.md

-Musculoskeletal Modelintegrated Iterative Learning Control (MMILC)
+# MATLAB Code Musculoskeletal Modelintegrated Iterative Learning Control (MMILC) #

 Musculoskeletal model accelerates the self-learning of iterative learning control (ILC) to accomplish repetitive joint movements.

-#MATLAB Code#

 ## How To Run The Code ##
-In order to run the code, open #### run_ilc.m #### and then run it in matlab or octave environment.
+In order to run the code, open **run_ilc.m** and then run it in matlab or octave environment.

 ## Datset ##
-The data comes from six subject from article #### Artificially induced joint movement control with musculoskeletal model-integrated iterative learning algorithm ####.
+The data comes from six subject from article ***Artificially induced joint movement control with musculoskeletal model-integrated iterative learning algorithm***.
 Such as:
 * Mass Gravitational Length [Nm/rad] `mgl = [7.56 9.05 8.81 10.02 8.50 9.01];`
 * Elastic Coefficient [Nm/rad]       `lambda =[ 2.72 2.20 1.98 3.01 2.52 3.60]; `